TimHuitt/auto-component/README.md

 7. Click the red X button to start a new session.

+# Planned Features

+## User Features

+1. **Personal Page:**
+   - Allow users to create a personal page to store and manage their created components.
+   - Efficiently reuse and keep track of components.

+2. **Save and Manage Code:**
+   - Provide a "Save" button to store the returned code from the AI.
+   - Users can easily manage their components within their user page.

+3. **Position Customization:**
+   - Allow users to shift the position of the request/code box around the screen.
+   - Ensure it doesn't obscure anything in their project.

+## Developer Features

+1. **Code Integration Walkthrough:**
+   - Include an optional walkthrough of code integration.
+   - Help developers understand how to implement generated components into their projects.

+2. **Code Editing in the Browser:**
+   - Enable developers to edit displayed code directly in the browser.
+   - Allow quick adjustments without leaving the platform.

+3. **Access Saved Components:**
+   - Provide developers with the ability to access their saved components directly from the AutoComponent component.

+4. **Multiple AutoComponent Instances:**
+   - Notify developers if there is more than one `<AutoComponent />` creation component added to the project.
+   - Prevent potential functionality issues that may arise from multiple instances.

+5. **Multiple Components with Single Request Box:**
+   - Allow developers to add multiple components to the page.
+   - Provide an easy way to switch between them using a single request box.

 ## License

 This project is licensed under the AGPL 3.0 License - see the [LICENSE](LICENSE) file for details.